jonatas/timescaledb/README.md

 Event.hypertable # => #<Timescale::Hypertable>
 ```

-To get all hypertable metadata for all hypertables: `Timescale.hypertables`
+To get hypertable metadata for all hypertables: `Timescale.hypertables`.

 ### Compression Settings